 - NEVER SKIP VITAMINS OR OTHER SUPPLEMENTS—THEY ARE CRUCIAL TO YOUR PET’S HEALTH!

 - When choosing a vitamin-mineral supplement, be SURE it is intended to create a complete and balanced diet when added to meat or meat+veggies.
 The vast majority of supplements do not fulfill this criterion.
 How can you tell?
 The most important mineral is calcium, and calcium is quite bulky.
 A truly complete supplement will require at least a tablespoon per pound of meat in the recipe.
-If the directions are for much less than this, then it isn’t an appropriate product for this purpose.
+If the directions are for less than this, then it isn’t an appropriate product for this purpose (see Recipe for suggestions).

 - Alternatively, use a human vitamin/mineral supplement.
 Quality counts!
 Some of the cheaper (and most heavily advertised) human supplements, particularly those with a heavy coating, are not digested even by people, and should not be used for animals.
 Try to avoid synthetic vitamins, such as dl-alpha-tocopherol (synthetic vitamin E), and products containing artificial colors, sweeteners, or preservatives.
 Cats and small dogs (up to 25 lbs.) should get about 1/4 of a human supplement per day.
 (A good trick: many human supplements require multiple capsules daily; if the serving size is 4 capsules per day, your small pet can just take one.
-However, you will probably need to add additional calcium, because these supplements probably won’t contain enough of it.)
+However, you will probably need to add additional calcium, because there isn’t much in human daily supplements.)

 - You can grind up the supplements with a coffee grinder or mortar and pestle to add to the food; or buy capsules, and just open the capsule and empty the powder into the food.